kylefoxaustin/intel_scrape_ARK/README.md

-do this in a virtual env for python dependencies (recommended but not absolutely required) need python 3.6 or higher (tested on 3.10) you need several python packages installed (pip install pandas requests beautifulsoup4 openpyxl) you need to have installed chromedriver on your PC (not as a python package)
+do this in a virtual env for python dependencies (recommended but not absolutely required) need python 3.6 or higher (tested on 3.10)

+you need several python packages installed (pip install pandas requests beautifulsoup4 openpyxl odfpy)

+you need to have installed chromedriver on your PC (not as a python package)

 Input: